MaeRaDP/Psych403_FinalProject/README.md

 For example, if the target is a red L, then the 20 distractors are composed of red and blue Ts and 4 blue Ls.
 The search display is shown until the participant has given their response.

-If the letter is L and red, the participant is asked to press the UP arrow key.
+- If the letter is L and red, the participant is asked to press the UP arrow key.
-If the letter is L and blue, the participant is asked to press the DOWN arrow key.
+- If the letter is L and blue, the participant is asked to press the DOWN arrow key.
-If the letter is T and red, the participant is asked to press the LEFT arrow key.
+- If the letter is T and red, the participant is asked to press the LEFT arrow key.
-If the letter is T and blue, the participant is asked to press the RIGHT arrow key.
+- If the letter is T and blue, the participant is asked to press the RIGHT arrow key.

 The participant data I've collected consists of:
-    (1) the participant number,
+1. the participant number,
-    (2) the session number,
+2. the session number,
-    (3) the age of the participant,
+3. the age of the participant,
-    (4) the participant's handedness,
+4. the participant's handedness,
-    (5) the participant's gender,
+5. the participant's gender,
-    (6) if the participant has given consent (real experiments ask for consent per ethics guidelines) (7) the date the experiment was ran
+6. if the participant has given consent (real experiments ask for consent per ethics guidelines)
+7. the date the experiment was ran

 The experiment data I've collected consists of:
+1. the target letter per trial,
-    (1) the target letter and (2) colour per trial, (3) the participant's response per trial (up, down, left, right), (4) if the participant correctly identified the target (accuracies), (5) the response time per trial,
+2. the target colour per trial,
+3. the participant's response per trial (up, down, left, right),
+4. if the participant correctly identified the target (accuracies),
+5. the response time per trial,
-    (6) and the trial number and the block number.
+6. and the trial number and the block number.

 Both participant data and experiment data are saved into a csv file with a filename consisting of participant number, session number, and date.
 The first 2 rows of the CSV file consists of the participant data and the rest of the rows consists of the experiment data.